Harel, Israel: History

-Harel established on 28 October 1948 on the land of the depopulated Palestinian village of Bayt Jiz.
+Harel was established on 28 October 1948 on the land of the depopulated Palestinian village of Bayt Jiz.
 It was named for the Harel Brigade of the Palmach, which its founders had been members of.
 The building from which Yitzhak Rabin commanded the Harel Brigade is located in the grounds of the kibbutz.
 Most of the founders were Sabras, although some were new immigrants from Hungary and Poland.

 A pre-Roman wine press was discovered in the kibbutz vineyards.

 Clos de Gat winery, established in 1998, produces around 90,000 bottles annually.
 The grapes come from 130 dunams of vineyards on the outskirts of the kibbutz.